spinnaker/spinnaker.io/content/en/docs/setup/security/authorization/_index.md

 linkTitle: "Authorization (RBAC)"
 weight: 1
 description: >
-  Spinnaker has multiple options for both authentication and authorization
+  Spinnaker has multiple options for both authentication and authorization.
 ---

 ## Overview